sebamed/reactjs-antd-backoffice-boilerplate/README.md

+# React Ant Design Backoffice Boilerplate

+### Subsystems:

+1. Auth:
+  * Sign in -

-# React Redux Application Boilerplate
+# Built on top of [React Redux Application Boilerplate](https://github.com/sebamed/react-js-boilerplate)

 This project can be used as a rough start for your new React app.